Many or all companies we feature compensate us. Compensation and editorial

 Can you have more than one personal loan at one time?

-Yes, having more than one personal loan at once is possible.
-However, your options may be limited if your existing personal loan has a high monthly payment relative to your gross income or your DTI is generally high.
+Yes, it is possible to have more than one personal loan at once.
+However, your options may be limited if your personal loan has a high monthly payment relative to your gross income or your DTI is high.

 How does having a personal loan affect my credit?

-A personal loan can impact your credit score in a few ways:
+A personal loan can affect your credit score in a few ways:

-• New account: Opening a new credit account will reduce your average age of accounts, which can negatively impact your credit score.
-Also, the new debt can potentially impact your credit.
+• New account: Opening a new credit account will reduce your average age of accounts, which can lower your credit score.
+Also, the new debt could affect your credit.

-• Payments: Missing a payment by 30 days or more could significantly and negatively impact your credit.
-Conversely, making on-time payments can help you build and maintain good credit over time.
+• Payments: Missing a payment by 30 days or more could harm your credit.
+Making on-time payments can help you build and maintain good credit over time.

-Credit score calculations are complex, so it’s impossible to say exactly how a personal loan can impact your score.
-However, using credit responsibly, in general, will help improve your credit history in the long run.
+Credit score calculations are complex, so it’s impossible to say how a personal loan can affect your score.
+However, using credit responsibly will help improve your credit history in the long run.